On the Convergence to a Global Solution of Shuffling-Type Gradient Algorithms: Conclusion and Future Research

-In this paper, we study the global convergence property for SGD algorithms using without-replacement data sampling schemes.
-We consider a relaxed set of assumptions in the framework of star-smooth-convex functions and show the total complexity of $\mathcal{O}(\frac{n}{\hat{\varepsilon}^{3/2}})$ to reach an $\hat{\varepsilon}$-accurate global solution.
-This result matches the previous computational complexity of unified shuffling methods in convex settings.
-Our theoretical framework utilizes the choice of shuffling sample schemes for finite-sum minimization problems in machine learning.
-We provide discussions on the relations of our framework and the well-known over-parameterized settings, as well as current literature on the star-convexity class of functions.
-In addition, we show the connections to neural network architectures and discuss how these learning models fit into our optimization frameworks.
-Potential research questions arising from our paper include practical network designs and relaxed theoretical settings that support the global convergence of Shuffling SGD methods.
-Moreover, the global convergence framework for other stochastic gradient methods \citep{AdaGrad,KingmaB14} or variance reduction methods \citep{SAG,SAGA,SVRG,Nguyen2017sarah} with shuffling sampling schemes and the momentum shuffling methods \citep{smg_tran21b,Tran2022_ShufflingNesterov} are also an interesting direction.
+In this paper, our focus is on investigating the global convergence properties of shuffling-type SGD methods.
+We consider a more relaxed set of assumptions in the framework of star-smooth-convex functions.
+We demonstrate that our approach achieves a total complexity of $\mathcal{O}(\frac{n}{\hat{\varepsilon}^{3/2}})$ to attain an $\hat{\varepsilon}$-accurate global solution.
+Notably, this result aligns with the previous computational complexity of unified shuffling methods in non-convex settings, while ensuring that the algorithm converges to a global solution.
+Our theoretical framework revolves around the shuffling sample schemes for finite-sum minimization problems in machine learning.